dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

 # Angular micro-frontend library - ngx-mfe

-#### This library depends on [@angular-architects/module-federation v14.2.1](https://github.com/angular-architects/module-federation-plugin) and [Nx monorepo](https://nx.dev/)
+#### This library depends on [@angular-architects/module-federation v14.2.1](https://github.com/angular-architects/module-federation-plugin)

-> To use this library, you must create your project with the nx monorepository.

 > Thanks to Manfred Steyer for your [series of posts](https://www.angulararchitects.io/en/aktuelles/the-microfrontend-revolution-module-federation-in-webpack-5/) about Module Federation in Webpack 5 and Micro-frontends.

 > Note: before using, check out a [series of posts](https://www.angulararchitects.io/en/aktuelles/the-microfrontend-revolution-module-federation-in-webpack-5/) from Manfred Steyer.

+> I recommend using the nx monorepository.

 ## Contents